ethereumclassic/ethereumclassic.github.io/content/blog/2023-04-05-response-to-forbes-article-about-ethereum-classic/index.zh.md

 As property and title systems with smart contracts as ETC and ETH are, what is crucial to keep as secure and immutable as possible, to ensure censorship resistance and permissionalessness, are the actual accounts, balances, and decentralized programmes, or dapps, deployed in the networks, not the code as stated above.

 These sensitive items are contained in what is called the “blockchain” per se, which is the database of the system.
-This is what ETH violated and ETC did not because of its adherence to true blockchain principles.
+This is what ETH violated by doing The DAO reversal and ETC did not because of its adherence to true blockchain principles.

 If the code and protocol of the blockchain network itself were immutable, then neither Ethereum, Ethereum Classic, or even Bitcoin for that matter, would classify as blockchains anymore as all have upgraded their systems from time to time.